 Preparing for Important Upcoming Shopping Dates: Women’s International Day

 When you want to create an event-based campaign, one of the most important things to keep in mind is when people start talking about the event.
-I like to use Pinterest Seasonal Insights for this, but you can also use Google Trends.
+I like to use Pinterest Predicts for this, but you can also use Google Trends.